Landscape and Grounds Assistant LTE

 The above statements are intended to describe the general nature and level of work being performed by people assigned to this position.
 They are not intended to be an exhaustive list of all responsibilities, duties and skills required of personnel so classified.

-Edgewood College, an Equal Opportunity Employer, is committed to academic excellence through diversity in its faculty, staff, and students.
-Candidates must demonstrate multicultural competence — the awareness, knowledge, and skills needed to work with others who are culturally different from self in meaningful, relevant, and productive ways.
+Edgewood College, a Catholic college sponsored by the Dominican Sisters of Sinsinawa, is an Equal Opportunity Employer, committed to academic excellence through diversity in its faculty, staff, and students.
+Candidates must demonstrate multicultural competence - the awareness, knowledge, and skills needed to work with others who are culturally different from self in meaningful, relevant, and productive ways.
 Applicants from traditionally underrepresented populations including women and racial and ethnic minorities are especially encouraged to apply.
-The selected candidate must actively support the mission of the College by working with faculty, staff and students to share in our core values — truth, compassion, justice, partnership, and community.
+The selected candidate must actively support the mission of the College by working with faculty, staff and students to share in our core values - truth, compassion, justice, partnership, and community.

 To apply: Send a cover letter, resume, and references to: